How to say “smart” in Japanese

 - kare – 彼 (かれ) : a pronoun meaning ‘he’ in Japanese.

 This is a typical usage of “kashikokunai”.
-When we want to say “not smart” in Japanese, this nai form is a very good choice.
+When we want to say “not smart” in Japanese, this nai form is a very good option.

 Below are the definition and meanings of “kashikokatta”.

-- kashikokatta – 賢かった (かしこかった) : the ta form of “kashikoi”, working as its past tense form.
-So, this means ‘was smart’, ‘were smart’, or such in Japanese.
+- kashikokatta – 賢かった (かしこかった) : the ta form of “kashikoi”, which means ‘was smart’, ‘was wise’, ‘was clever’, or such in Japanese.

 - kashikokat – 賢かっ (かしこかっ) : one conjugation of “kashikoi”.
-This can have the better connection with “ta”.
+This can have a smooth connection with “ta”.

-From these two components, we can understand that “kashikokatta” is literally the ta form of “kashikoi”.
-In Japanese, ta forms of verbs and adjectives can work as their past tense forms.
-So, we can say “kashikokatta” to mean ‘was smart’, ‘were smart’, or such in Japanese.
-Then, let me explain how to use this ta form through the example sentence below.
+From these two parts, we can understand that “kashikokatta” is literally the ta form of “kashikoi” and means ‘was smart’, ‘was wise’, ‘was clever’, or such in Japanese.
+Then, let me explain how to use this form through the example sentence below.

 kare wa mae kashikokatta – 彼は前賢かった (かれはまえかしこかった)